 Let’s go over the largest GDPR fines issued so far.

-The biggest GDPR fine was issued by the Luxembourg DPA on July 16th, 2021.
+The second biggest GDPR penalty was issued by the Luxembourg DPA on July 16th, 2021.
 The DPA fined Amazon Europe 746 million euros, after a series of 10,000 complaints filed by the French group La Quadrature du Net.

 The Authority found that Amazon was showing targeted advertising without the users’ proper consent.

-On September 5th, 2022, Ireland’s Data Protection Commission issued a 405 million euro fine to Meta Platforms, Inc.
+On September 5th, 2022, Ireland’s Data Protection Commission issued a 405 million euros fine to Meta Platforms, Inc.

 The DPC investigated the processing of children’s personal data and found that the company was publicly disclosing email addresses and/or phone numbers of children using the Instagram business account feature.

-👉 Want more details on this story?
+👉 Want to learn more about this story?
 Check our blog!

-On January 4th, 2023, Ireland’s Data Protection Commission (DPC) issued another 390 million euro fine against Meta Ireland Limited.
+Yet another Meta GDPR penalty.
+On January 4th, 2023, Ireland’s Data Protection Commission (DPC) issued a 390 million euros fine against Meta Ireland Limited.

 After NOYB filed three different complaints, the DPC concluded that the processing on the basis of a contract for personalized ads is not GDPR-compliant.
 Meta was relying on a consent clause in their Terms of Service to show its users personalized ads.